Therapy Terms – What does that mean?

 DBT- Dialectical Behavior Therapy

-This is a mode to help people who experience very intense emotions.
+This is a model to help people who experience very intense emotions.
 Dialectical employs opposites.
 Thoughts of opposites can help people better understand and manage these high emotions.
 DBT focuses on inner personal relationships, stress tolerance, mindfulness, and emotion regulation.